Real People Stories – Maria

 Personal Reflections on Healthcare and Diet

-It is important to take blood for analysis for preventive purposes in both children and adults.
+It is important to take a sample for analysis for preventive purposes in both children and adults.

-The CBC exam is very helpful for very young children because they cannot describe their health problems or discomfort in words.
+The Full exam is very helpful for very young children because they cannot describe their health problems or discomfort in words.

 During my first pregnancy, I gave from my finger every month until the 6th month and every week after the 6th month.